joegapes/joegapes/README.md

   no info attached at the moment.

 - Metacraft
-  Minecraft in standalone VR using the Another-Axiom Locomotion @ unity 6.5
+  Minecraft in standalone VR using the Another-Axiom Locomotion